 1. Watch this video explaining microeconomics & macroeconomics:

 2. Read these articles about the electric car market: Electric cars are the future, but is the UK ready? - BBC News

-Plant Oxford is Going Electric Following £600m Investment | MINI UK
+MINI Plant Oxford goes Electric: £600m investment for allelectric MINI production in the UK